ros2/design/articles/ros2_threat_model.md

   * MoveIt! motion planning framework.
   * Manufacturing process control applications.
   * Robot teleoperation utilities.
-  * **ROS1/ROS2 bridges**: These bridges are needed to be able to run MoveIT! which is not yet ported to ROS 2.0.
-Right now there is an [effort in the community](https://acutronicrobotics.com/news/ros-2-moveit-robotic-motion-planning/) to port this tool to ROS 2.0.
+  * **ROS 1 / ROS 2 bridges**: These bridges are needed to be able to run MoveIT! which is not yet ported to ROS 2.
+Right now there is an [effort in the community](https://acutronicrobotics.com/news/ros-2-moveit-robotic-motion-planning/) to port this tool to ROS 2.

 ##### Software dependencies